Abstract

 The scientific foundation is Zartarian et al., "A U.S. Lead Exposure Hotspots Analysis," published in Environmental Science & Technology in 2024 22.
 EPA's Office of Research and Development screened 73,086 census tracts containing at least one child under six across all 50 states, scoring each tract on lead-exposure indices built from housing age and sociodemographic data drawn from the American Community Survey 23.

-The decisive step in that paper is not the prediction.
-It is the validation against real children.
-EPA held the predicted hotspots against measured childhood blood-lead surveillance data in two states with unusually complete records:
+The validation against measured childhood blood lead, not the prediction by itself, is what gives that paper its weight.
+EPA held the predicted hotspots against measured childhood blood-lead surveillance in two states with unusually complete records:

 - Michigan: approximately 1.9 million blood-lead results from children under six, covering 2006 to 2016 23.